-This section of my site is for the geeks in the crowd.
+This part of my site is for the geeks in the crowd.
 Not the "I can click around the Web, so I'm computer literate" types, but the types who build Web applications, or other software, or robots, or other hardware, etc., for fun and sometimes even profit!

-You might also find the following of interest:
+You might find the following of interest:

 Of course, it wouldn't be a real geek page if it didn't mention GNU/Linux!
 (And yes, I do think it is appropriate to include the GNU prefix.)
 I started using GNU/Linux in the mid-90s, starting with Slackware and staying with it for a long time.
 I've recently been using OpenSUSE, though, as I have less time to tinker and more tolerance for not having things exactly the way I want.
 And yes, for now I'm also still a Windows user (and lately a Mac OS X user), although I refuse to upgrade beyond Windows 2000 and I am working on eliminating Windows entirely.